 All substantive objections raised on the mailing list or in meetings addressed (rough consensus)

-Properly scoped and vender-neutral
+Properly scoped, un-biased and vender-neutral

 The text of all Candidate BCOPs must be posted to the bcop@nanog.org mailing list at least two weeks prior to the next NANOG meeting.
 The posted BCOP text must be presented for discussion at the next NANOG meeting.